Spiritdude/GCodeToolbox/tests/array/README.md

-Creates an ABS & PLA test plate (200x200) of cubes with various infills and extrusion temperatures in *one* print.
+Creates an ABS & PLA test plate (200x200) of cubes with various infills and extrusion temperatures in <b>one print</b>.

 Once you ran make you get:
 <ul>